Basic Approach to Corporate Governance

 Composition of the Board of Directors

 The number of directors (excluding directors who are Audit & Supervisory Board members) of the Company shall be no more than nine and the number of directors who are Audit & Supervisory Board members shall be no more than five, as stipulated by the Articles of Incorporation.
 The Board of Directors is made up of individuals representing a balance of knowledge, experience and skills, and having diverse backgrounds as befitting the expansive range of business domains in the life insurance business which is the core business of the Group.
-Moreover, the Company appoints two or more directors (excluding directors who are Audit & Supervisory Board members) who concurrently serve at the Company and its directly owned subsidiaries, including the presidents of the three life insurance companies.
+Moreover, the Company appoints two or more directors (excluding directors who are Audit & Supervisory Board members) who concurrently serve at the Company and its directly owned subsidiaries as directors.
 This shall be done from the standpoint of facilitating adequate communication and rapid decision-making within the Group, along with bolstering Group-wide governance.
-Furthermore, the Company appoints five outside directors to appropriately reflect the opinions of individuals with extensive experience and knowledge in their capacity as outside corporate managers, legal experts, accounting specialists and so forth in the Group’s management policies and development of internal controls and other systems as well as in the oversight of the execution of business.
+Furthermore, the Company appoints six outside directors to appropriately reflect the opinions of individuals with extensive experience and knowledge in their capacity as outside corporate managers, legal experts, accounting specialists and so forth in the Group’s management policies and development of internal controls and other systems as well as in the oversight of the execution of business.

 Roles of the Audit & Supervisory Board

 The Audit & Supervisory Board of the Company carries out its roles and responsibilities by auditing the performance of duties by directors and attending to other matters as an independent function mandated by shareholders, based on laws and ordinances, the Articles of Incorporation and the Company’s relevant rules.